 Application Requirement Changes

-- Students now may apply using only one semester of grades.
+- You may now apply using only one semester of grades.

-- One letter of recommendation from a first-year law professor, sent through the LSAC Credential Assembly Service (applicants may choose to submit an additional letter of recommendation as well).
+- Only one letter of recommendation is required, sent through the LSAC Credential Assembly Service (you may choose to submit one additional letter of recommendation as well).

 - Part-time students must complete the equivalent of a full-time first year curriculum at your institution.